 The clinical Poland captain ended 2019/20 with a league-high 34 goals as Bayern successfully defended their title, with their tormentor-in-chief retaining the Torjägerkanone trophy that he has taken home four times in the past five years.

 Watch: All 34 of Robert Lewandowski's Bundesliga goals in 2019/20

 Already Bayern's record non-German scorer and second-highest goal-getter on the club's all-time list, Lewandowski now has 236 Bundesliga goals - a staggering haul that is only bettered in league history by Klaus Fischer (268) and fellow Bayern legend Gerd Müller (365).

 One man with the unenviable job of stopping the other players on this list is Leipzig defender Upamecano, and the 21-year-old has already proven more than up for the task over the course of his burgeoning career.

-The young Frenchman is physically imposing and was involved in eight of Leipzig’s 10 Bundesliga clean sheets last year, reaffirming his reputation as possibly the best young centre-back in the world.
+The young Frenchman is physically imposing and was involved in eight of Leipzig's 10 Bundesliga clean sheets last year, and his performances in Leipzig's run to the Champions League semi-finals last season went a long way in reaffirming his reputation as possibly the best young centre-back in the world.

 Upamecano was rewarded for his performances with a new contract that will take his Leipzig stay to at least 2023 and it is clear coach Julian Nagelsmann sees him as a central figure - both literally and figuratively - in the club's pursuit of a maiden Meisterschale, having finished third last season.